heidarzadehroozbeh-cmyk/ML-Prognostic_Biomarkers-for-Serous-OvarianCancer/README.md

 ---

 ## Abstract
-Serous ovarian cancer (SOC) remains one of the most lethal gynecological malignancies, with limited robust prognostic biomarkers available for clinical use.
-In this project, we developed a fully reproducible machine learning framework for cross‑cohort transcriptomic analysis of SOC.
+High-Grade Serous Carcionoma (HGSC) remains one of the most lethal gynecological malignancies, with limited robust prognostic biomarkers available for clinical use.
+In this project, we developed a fully reproducible machine learning framework for cross‑cohort transcriptomic analysis of HGSC.
 Publicly available GEO datasets were curated, pre‑processed, and harmonized using standardized normalization and batch correction procedures.
 Feature selection pipelines combining univariate filtering, penalized regression, and stability selection were applied to identify robust prognostic gene signatures.
 Multiple machine learning models, including elastic net, random forest, and gradient boosting, were trained and evaluated under rigorous cross‑validation and cross‑cohort validation schemes.
 Survival modeling and risk stratification were performed to assess the prognostic value of the derived signatures, while pathway‑level analyses and immune deconvolution were used to contextualize the biological relevance of candidate biomarkers.
 The framework emphasizes methodological transparency, reproducibility, and multi‑cohort robustness, providing a template for biomarker discovery in other cancers.
 Manuscript submission is in progress; code and workflows will be fully synchronized with the final published version.

 ## Study Design